Bamberger RS-1m No. 570, later Union Pacific No. 1270

 The troop trains were being run into the Ogden Arsenal and Hill Field, both directly on the Bamberger Railroad's line.
 When the trains were first operated, the Bamberger used its electric locomotives as motive power.
 But during the winter, when steam was needed for train heating, the road borrowed a small Union Pacific steam locomotive, most likely a 2-8-0.

 The 1940 construction of the rail lines on to the military bases at the Arsenal and at Hill Field did not include the overhead wire needed for Bamberger's electrified operations, so the railroad went shopping for an appropriate diesel locomotive.
-Julian Bamberger's first stop was the Electro-Motive Division of General Motors, because he personally owned stock in GM and preferred GM products.
+Julian Bamberger's first stop was the Electro-Motive Division of General Motors, because he preferred GM products.
 Unfortunately, EMD didn't make a 1,000 horsepower road switcher, so Bamberger had to settle for an ALCo RS-1, equipped with a steam generator.

 With the arrival of the RS-1 in May 1943, as road number 570, the Bamberger was able to return its interurban cars and eight overworked electric locomotives to their normal duties, the RS-1 being used to provide any service required by the military bases.